install.packages("tidyverse")

 Multiple regression

-By default, the first category in a factor is the “reference level” that all other categories are compared to.
-Thus, the regression coefficient for gender
+By default, the first category in a factor or character (text) variable is the “reference level” that all other categories are compared to.
+In R, a factor can list categories in any order.
+In character variables, the categories are listed in alphabetical order.
+The gender

-will refer to how much “Females” differ from “Males,” on average.
+will refer to how much “Males” differ from “Females,” on average.
 If want to do it the other way around, you can reverse the order of the levels and labels in the factor

 function.
 See also the fct_rev